anarcat/terms-benchmarks/README.md

 his R sources to avoid duplicating work, but failed to get a response.
 He might have used this [jitter technique](http://zevross.com/blog/2014/05/05/unhide-hidden-data-using-jitter-in-the-r-package-ggplot2/) to get the diffuse effect.

+I have also mostly reproduced Fatin's results in the latency tests, as is shown in the `editors.csv` file.

 Resources
 ---------